$17.95Request Exam Copy Request Desk Copy

 "Thank goodness someone finally wrote a book on statistics that is actually fun to read.
 Be careful when you buy this book—you might not put it down until you read it all the way to the end."—Sebastian Thrun, Google Fellow and CEO of Udacity

 “The major concepts of macroeconomics are broken down with wit, verve, and clarity . . .
 This clever, lucid, and lighthearted book is a godsend to anyone who needs a simple but complete primer on the ins and outs of economics.”—Publishers Weekly

-Grady Klein is a cartoonist, illustrator, and animator.
-He is the coauthor of The Cartoon Guide to Economics, volumes one and two, and the creator of the Lost Colony series of graphic novels.
-He lives in Princeton, New Jersey, with his wife and three children.
+Grady Klein is a cartoonist, an illustrator, and an animator.
+He is the coauthor and illustrator of The Cartoon Introduction to Economics: Volume One: Microeconomics and The Cartoon Introduction to Economics: Volume Two: Macroeconomics, and the creator of the Lost Colony series of graphic novels.
+He lives in Princeton, New Jersey, with his wife and two children.

 Alan Dabney, Ph.D., is an award−winning associate professor of statistics at Texas A&M University.
 He lives in College Station, Texas, with his wife and three children.